North Coast Cartel: History

-The leader of this cartel was Alberto Orlandez Gamboa El Caracol (The Snail), who in a vendetta eliminated the Valdeblanquez family.
-He was arrested on June 6, 1998, and extradited later to the United States where he pleaded guilty for numerous drug-related crimes.
-Its members were Jose Reinaldo Fiallo Jacome El Nano, Jairo Duran Fernandez El Mico Duran (The Monkey), the congressman for the department of Magdalena Alex Duran Fernandez, brother of El Mico Duran, Cruz Antonio Gonzalez Peña Crucito Gonzalez, Gustavo Salazar Bernal, Alexander Enrique Batalla El Alto (The High) or Alex and The Nasser Arana family.
+The leader of this cartel was Alberto Orlandez Gamboa a.k.a El Caracol, who in a vendetta eliminated the Valdeblanquez family.
+He was arrested on June 6, 1998, and extradited later to the United States where he pleaded guilty for numerous drug-related crimes, plus, he was sentenced to 40 years of prison.
+Its members were Jose Reinaldo Fiallo Jacome El Nano, Jairo Duran Fernández El Mico, the congressman for the department of Magdalena Alex Durán Fernández, brother of El Mico Duran, Cruz Antonio Gonzalez Peña Crucito Gonzalez, Gustavo Salazar Bernal, Alexander Enrique Batalla El Alto, Jesucristo or Alex, Salomón Camacho Mora Papa Grande, Samuel Orlando Mengual Alarcón El Rey de La Guajira, Libardo de Jesús Parra González El Flaco or El Guajiro and The Nasser Arana family.

 This family was led by Julio Cesar Nasser David a.k.a.
-El Turco (The Turkish) and his ex-wife Sheila Arana Maria.
+El Turco (The Turkish) and his ex-wife Sheila Miriam Arana Maria.

 Other notable members of the North Coast cartel were the Nasser Arana family who owned several assets in Barranquilla and numerous properties in Barranquilla and The Coast, including the luxurious Hotel El Prado, which is now property of the Colombian government and next to enter into an open tender process.
-The most prominent members of the clan were Julio Cesar Nasser David and his ex-wife Sheila Arana Maria (divorced in 1984).
+The most prominent members of the clan were Julio Cesar Nasser David and his ex-wife Sheila Miriam Arana Maria (divorced in 1984).
 She was captured in Switzerland and then extradited to the United States in September 1994.
 She admitted responsibility for sending to the United States some 30 shipments of cocaine and marijuana between 1976 and 1994, totaling over a million of tonnes of drugs in that country.
-Her ex-husband was also covered by the extradition but he died of natural causes, on January 13, 2000, in the prison of La Picota in Bogotá.
+Her ex-husband was also covered by the extradition but he died of natural causes, on January 13, 2000, in the jail of La Picota in Bogotá.
+She was released in 2002 and since then her whereabouts is uncertain.

-After serving time in prison, their son Jorge "Tito" Nasser was killed by gunmen in Barranquilla exiting a local gym 20 days after his acquittal.
-Carlos Alberto Nasser was captured in 1998.
+His older son Jorge Nasser Arana a.k.a.
+"Tito" was the owner of the disappeared bowling room Tito's Bolos Club, currently occupied by a Christian church and in a process of auction.
+He was captured in 1998 but was freed in September 2000 for expiration of terms and later that decision was revocated and in November of the same year he surrendered in jail La Modelo of Barranquilla.
 Claudia Nasser and Carlos Alberto "Capeto" Nasser were found guilty of money laundering and illegal enrichment.
-In 2001, Carlos Alberto "Capeto" Nasser Arana and his sister Claudia Nasser Arana were acquitted by a specialized judge in Bogotá.
+In March 2001, Carlos Alberto "Capeto" Nasser Arana and his sister Claudia Nasser Arana were acquitted by a specialized judge in Bogotá.
+After serving time in prison, their son Jorge "Tito" Nasser Arana was killed by gunmen in Barranquilla exiting a local gym 20 days after his acquittal.
+Since the crime of Jorge, the whereabouts of Claudia Patricia and Carlos Alberto Nasser Arana a.k.a.
+"Capeto" is unknown.